tlapinsk/CarND-Advanced-Lane-Lines/writeup_report.md

 Finally, I believe this pipeline is not perfect when encountering various pavement colors.
 While, I was able to negate the effects of different colored pavement in my current pipeline, you can see that it is not perfect on the lighter colored pavement.
 Further investigation and standardization of pavement coloring with respect to lane lines would be very helpful.

 Moving on to even tougher challenges (e.g. rain, snow, nighttime, etc.) would most likely prove to be even tougher.
 An immense about of research would have to be done within each of these domains and would most likely take a few months for each subject.
 Thinking about the varying conditions, you can start to see why image processing using only camera images is so difficult.
-Recently, Keras create Francis Chollet tweeted about these difficulties in comparision to training neural networks.
+Recently, Keras creator Francis Chollet tweeted about these difficulties in comparision to training neural networks.
 The amount of time needed to fine tune image processing versus neural networks is so large that even the highest performing teams will take years to create a self-driving car solely with image data.

 I would be very interested to see how many of the large firms are combining lidar, radar, camera data, and neural networks to solve these problems.
 Obviously the more data, the more robust the models and pipelines can become and I would love to explore this sometime in the future.